iYadavVaibhav/stem/docs/2-Data-Engineering/apache-spark.md

   - JDBC - it lets read partitioned column values simultaneously
   - Kafka - each spark executor reads from subset of Kafka partitions
 - Processing
-  - Spark can do transformation, parallely on different executors.
+  - Spark can do transformation, parallelly on different executors.
-  - Spark alo implements **predicate pushdown** which understands any filter during execution plan, and filter that data at the read itself, that is, it does not even read the data that is to be filtered out.
+  - Spark alo implements **predicate push down** which understands any filter during execution plan, and filter that data at the read itself, that is, it does not even read the data that is to be filtered out.
 - Writes
   - Writing data to sinks is parallel out-of-the-box, each Spark executor can write to JDBC sinks in parallel.
 Similarly, Spark executors can write to Kafka topics in parallel too.